Answered By: Timothy Grasso

 Purchasing Dissertations: patrons may purchase dissertations by visiting Proquest/UMI dissertation service Express.

 Print Dissertations: Fuller Seminary's Hubbard Library in Pasadena also has print dissertation resources.
-Non-Fuller and older dissertations are located within the main library collection stacks by call number (Basement A and B).
-Starting in the mid-1990's, most Fuller Dissertations were cataloged under ZZ and are located in Basement B (to the left off the elevator).
+Non-Fuller dissertations are located within the main library collection stacks by topical call number (Basement A and B).
+Fuller Seminary Dissertations are cataloged under ZZ and are located in Basement B (to the left off the elevator).

 Print and Non-TREN dissertations can be searched in the library catalog here (place additional keywords before the current search terms).